1999 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Survival Distribution

-Besides, the survival distribution shows Philadelphia and Denver each preserving approximately 2.1 billion coins despite different initial mintages, suggesting regional circulation patterns affected attrition rates differently.
-San Francisco’s impressive 93% survival rate reflects the protected nature of collector proofs.
+The survival data is equally revealing.
+Philadelphia and Denver each have approximately 2.1 billion coins surviving today despite their different starting mintages, suggesting regional circulation patterns affected attrition rates differently.
+San Francisco’s impressive 93% survival rate reflects the carefully protected nature of collector proof sets.

 Also Read: 100 Most Valuable Indian Head Penny Coins Worth Money (1859 – 1909)